sandeepnunna90/ModernJavaScript/README.md

 # ModernJavaScript

-Features of Modern Javascript (EMCAScript) that are often used in React
+Features of Modern Javascript (ECMAScript) that are often used in React
 - Scopes
 - Const
 - Arrow Functions